 The islands are well connected to the mainland by air and sea.
 Indian Regular passenger ship service from Chennai, Kolkata and Vishakhapatnam and Airlines services from Kolkata and Chennai are available.

-After being administered as a UT, several irrigation schemes have been completed like Damnganga Reservoir Project, check dams and irrigation wells.
-UT Administration commenced rural electrification work also and now the electricity department is in a position to provide electricity to all villages.
+Several irrigation schemes such as the Damnganga Reservoir Project, check dams and irrigation wells have also been completed in the region.
+UT Administration had commenced rural electrification work also, and now the electricity department is in a position to provide electricity to all villages.

-High priority has been assigned to Tourism; and to attract tourists some traditional and modern cultural activities are organised every year like celebration of Tarpa Festival, Kite festival, World Tourism day, etc. Some places like Tadekeshwar Shiva Mandir, Bindrabin, Deer Park at Khanvel, Vanganga Lake and Island Garden, Dadra, Vanvihar Udhyan Mini Zoo, Bal Udhyan, Tribal Museum, and Hirvavan Garden at Silvassa are much visited tourist spots.
+High priority has been assigned to tourism; and to attract tourists some traditional and modern cultural activities are organised every year like the celebration of Tarpa Festival, Kite festival, World Tourism day, etc. Some places like Tadekeshwar Shiva Mandir, Bindrabin, Deer Park at Khanvel, Vanganga Lake and Island Garden, Dadra, Vanvihar Udhyan Mini Zoo, Bal Udhyan, Tribal Museum, and Hirvavan Garden at Silvassa are much-visited tourist spots.

-Lakshadweep stands first in coconut production and Lakshadweep Coconut, the only major crop, is branded as an organic product having the highest oil content in the world (72 percent).
-The sea surrounding the islands is highly productive and fishing is another major activity.
-Government promoted Coconut fibre extraction and fibre curling units make products like coir yarn and mats.
+Lakshadweep stands first in coconut production and Lakshadweep Coconut, the only major crop, is branded as an organic product having the highest oil content in the world (72 per cent).
+The sea surrounding the islands is highly productive, and fishing is another major activity.
+The government promoted Coconut fibre extraction and fibre curling units make products like coir yarn and mats.

-Motor Vessels, inter island ferries and Cargo Vessels provide connectivity between the islands and service tourists enhancing their experience of travelling.
-Besides these, the administration operates two helicopters for connectivity during monsoon and for evacuation of serious patients 'from and to' the islands Kavaratti and the mainland.
+Motor Vessels, inter-island ferries and Cargo Vessels provide connectivity between the islands and service tourists enhancing their experience of travelling.
+Besides these, the administration operates two helicopters for connectivity during monsoon and for the evacuation of serious patients 'from and to' the islands Kavaratti and the mainland.
 Helicopter connectivity is also available for passengers and tourists between Kavaratti and Agatti/Bangaram.